docker/docs/compose/migrate.md

 For Compose V2, the [Environment variables](/compose/environment-variables/) section covers both [precedence](/compose/environment-variables/envvars-precedence) as well as [`.env` file interpolation](/compose/environment-variables/env-file) and includes many examples covering tricky situations such as escaping nested quotes.

 Check if:
-- Your project uses multiple levels of environment variable overrides, for example `.env` file and `--env` CLI flags
+- Your project uses multiple levels of environment variable overrides, for example `.env` file and `--env` CLI flags.
 - Any `.env` file values have escape sequences or nested quotes.
 - Any `.env` file values contain literal `$` signs in them.
 This is common with PHP projects.
 - Any variable values use advanced expansion syntax, for example `${VAR:?error}`.